 Also, if you're running a game that goes beyond your computer's graphics capabilities, the whole machine is going to start working harder.
 If you want to keep your wattage down, play games within your laptop's acceptable performance.

 One of the most important factors when it comes to watt usage is your laptop's screen size.
 The bigger the screen is, the more power it's going to use.
-For example, a 13.5" screen will use less power than a 15" screen, in most cases.
+For example, a 13" screen will use less power versus a 15" screen, in most cases.

 However, it could be that a smaller screen uses more watts than a larger one, especially when the brightness settings are higher or the laptop has a higher possible resolution.
 Always consider what other hardware is going to impact the screen's power consumption, such as the CPU and GPU.